Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 Violent crime and serious violent crime increased by 28 percent over three years (2015-2018) per the Bureau of Justice Statistics-National Crime Victimization Survey.
 The violent crime rate had declined for nearly two decades before increasing in 2011 and 2012.
 FBI data indicates that violence began to rise in 2012.

-There is also data indicating that most Americans are victimized by crime each year including violent, property, identity theft, and cyber crimes.
+There is also data indicating that most Americans are victimized by crime each year, including violent, property, identity theft, and cyber crimes.
 Repeat victimizations may have an impact on understanding these numbers.

 Tens of millions of Americans are victimized by violent and property crimes, cybercrime, and identity theft every year.

-Data from the National Crime Victimization Survey state that we were at record historical lows for criminal activity.
+Data from the National Crime Victimization Survey states that we were at record historical lows for criminal activity.
 From 1993 to 2015, the rate of violent crime declined from 79.8 to 18.6 victimizations per 1,000 persons age 12 or older.

 From 1993 to 2021, the rate of violent victimization declined from 79.8 to 16.5 victimizations per 1,000 persons age 12 or older.